davekinkead/thesis/chapters/05-the-problem-of-the-people/chapter.md

 So even if Democrats themselves could agree on a solution to the Boundary Problem, would that solution be acceptable to the Cosmopolitan or Anarchist?
 While there may be mutually acceptable answers between Radical Democratic and Cosmopolitan, it's unlikely any solution would be acceptable to the Anarchist.
 This is because few justifications of democratic authority rely on appeals to substantive democratic ideals for the simple reason that they lack what AJ Simmons calls the _particularity requirement_ - why our allegence is owed to this democratic authority rather than another.

+### Cosmos

+- the conflict of solutions with cosmopolitan values
+- the conflict of cosmo solutions with democratic values

 The cosmopolitan's chief concern is whether the answer accords with normative principles that aren't limited to are particular people.  _Ceteris paribus_, humans have equal moral worth regardless of which polity they reside in.
 The Cosmopolitan's approach to the Boundary Problem is concerned with the fairness of different groups of being subjected to different political frameworks and the normative question of who should be included and why.